Worth knowing about LCA and EU’s framework

 Out of project scope | D | Potential for reuse, recycling and other recovery |

-BR18 §297-298 er a section of the Danish building code that describes requirements for carbon emissions in new construction.
-In calculating the carbon impact according to BR18 §297-298, the "orange" phases are not included.
-Real-Time LCA is a tool that allows the user to choose whether to calculate emissions in accordance with the documentation of BR18 climate requirements, but it also allows the inclusion of additional phases in the calculation.
-This enables documentation in accordance with the voluntary sustainability class, where emissions from the construction process must be included.
-However, it also allows for easy parallel calculations that comply with company-specific standards or other countries' varying norms and requirements.
+In calculating the carbon impact according to Level(s), for new buildings, all phases are included.
+For major renovation of existing buildings, the "orange" phases are not included.
+Real-Time LCA is a tool that allows the user to choose whether to calculate emissions in accordance with the documentation of Level(s) framework, but it also allows the inclusion of fewer phases in the calculation.
+This enables easy parallel calculations that comply with company-specific standards or other countries' varying norms and requirements.

 How does Real-Time LCA comply with legislation and requirements?

-Life Cycle Assessment (LCA) calculations in Real-Time LCA follow the EN15978 standard.
-To document a building's climate impact in relation to BR18, a consideration period of 50 years is used, and the following phases are included:
+Life Cycle Assessment (LCA) calculations in Real-Time LCA follow the EN 15978 standard.
+To document a building’s climate impact in relation to Level(s), a consideration period of 50 years is used, and the following phases are included:

 What environmental data does Real-Time LCA use?